-Oftentimes, an error message clearly indicates what the reason was for a bounce along with advice on how to fix it.
-Sometimes, though, the message is not so clear and you need to know how to interpret it.
+Often, an error message clearly indicates what the reason was for a bounce, along with advice on how to fix it.
+Sometimes, though, the message is not so clear, and you need to know how to interpret it.

 A hard bounce is a permanent failure of email delivery.
-It indicates that there will be no further attempt to deliver a message and you need to find a different way to reach the recipient.
+It indicates that there will be no further attempt to deliver a message, and you must find a different way to reach the recipient.

-An email usually hard bounces when the email address you typed in doesn’t exist.
+A hard bounced email usually happens due to invalid email addresses typed in.
 Alternatively, a recipient’s ISP (Internet Service Provider) can just reject your email for numerous reasons.

-A soft bounce is a temporary failure of email delivery.
-Although an email failed to deliver this time, often a server will make further attempts a bit later.
+A soft bounce is a temporary email delivery failure.
+Although an email failed to deliver this time, a server will often make further attempts later.
 Sometimes all you need to do is wait.

-Notifications related to an out-of-office or other autoresponders are also sometimes treated as soft bounces but they work a bit differently.
+Notifications related to out-of-office or other autoresponders are sometimes treated as soft bounces, but they work differently.
 More about those below.

-Some emails bounce for some other reasons and the way clients communicate these errors is sometimes far from obvious.
+Some emails bounce for other reasons, and how clients communicate these errors is sometimes far from obvious.
 We’ll discuss those as well.

 Causes of hard bounces

-Hard bounces happen for many different reasons.
+Hard bounces happen for many different permanent reasons.
 Here are the most common ones in more detail:

 The recipient does not exist

 This error indicates that the email address you used doesn’t exist.
-A simple typo could cause it but maybe a nonexistent domain is the reason here.
-Or maybe someone doesn’t work at a given company anymore and their email address was removed – this would also cause a hard bounce.
+A simple typo could cause it, but maybe a nonexistent domain is the reason here.
+Or maybe someone doesn’t work at a given company anymore, and the recipient’s email address was removed – this would also cause a hard bounce.

 When an email address you used doesn’t exist, you’ll often receive a 550 5.5.1 server error, as was the case above.
 If the reason behind rejection is unclear but you see these mysterious numbers, you can quickly connect the dots and react accordingly.
 We covered this error in more detail in another article on our blog.

-If this is the reason for the bounce, double-check if you didn’t mistype your recipient’s address.
-Often times, however, there’s nothing you can do other than removing a recipient from the list.
-Keeping such contacts on your email list and having your emails bounce over and over again will only affect your deliverability.
+If this is the reason for the bounce, double-check that you didn’t mistype your recipient’s address.
+Often, however, there’s nothing you can do other than remove a recipient from the list.
+Keeping such contacts on your email list and having your emails bounce repeatedly will only affect your email deliverability.
 Negatively.

 Your email was blocked by a server

-Modern email servers reject tons of emails they suspect of being unwanted.
-And while they’re almost always right to do so, sometimes they get rid of perfectly legitimate t emails without a moment of hesitation.
+Modern mail servers reject tons of emails they suspect of being unwanted, causing deliverability issues and impacting your sender’s reputation.
+And while they’re almost always right to do so, sometimes the spam filters get rid of perfectly legitimate emails without a moments hesitation.

 To improve the experience of its users, ISPs also look at their past behavior when determining whether an email should be accepted or not.
-If you keep sending emails but recipients never care to open them, a server may finally reject them before they reach an inbox to save them the trouble.
-For that reason, it’s good to clear your mailing lists every now and manually remove inactive contacts.
+If you keep sending emails, but recipients never care to open them, a receiving server may finally reject them before they reach an inbox to save them the trouble.
+For that reason, it’s good to clear your mailing lists once in a while and manually unsubscribe inactive contacts.

 Mailbox is full

-Each mailbox comes with a certain quota of data dedicated to outgoing and incoming emails.
+Each mailbox has a certain quota of data dedicated to outgoing and incoming emails.
 When the limit is reached, each new message will likely bounce once and for all.
-Some providers might give a delivery another try a few days later in which case this would fall into a soft bounce category.
+Some email service providers might give delivery another try a few days later, in which case this would fall into the soft bounce category.

-This error is of a bit different type than its predecessors on our list.
+This error is slightly different from its predecessors on our list.
 Some people set up an additional firewall meant to authenticate senders.
 Sometimes email providers set those up by default too.

 The only thing you can do to avoid it is to, well, complete the challenge.
-The good news is that in most cases once you prove you’re a homo sapiens, you won’t have to repeat this boring routine again.
+The good news is that in most cases, once you prove you’re a homo sapien, you won’t have to repeat this boring routine again.

 Causes of soft bounces

 Soft bounces also happen every now and then.
-Some are harmless, some indicate just temporary problems but many might foreshadow imminent hard bounces.
-Here are the most common motives behind soft bounces:
+Some are harmless, some indicate just temporary problems, but many might foreshadow imminent hard bounces.
+Here are the most common reasons behind soft bounces:

 DNS Failure or other errors

 DNS Failure is a common error caused by the receiving side.
-It indicates that there was some issue with Domain Name System and a message couldn’t be delivered at the time.
-Likely, a server was temporarily down or was misconfigured.
-If that was the case, a delivery will likely be retried over the next days and only if it fails multiple times, a hard bounce will occur.
+It indicates there was some issue with the Domain Name System, and a message couldn’t be delivered at the time.
+It is likely, the recipient’s email server was temporarily offline or was misconfigured.
+If that was the case, a delivery will likely be retried over the next days, and only if it fails multiple times will a hard bounce occur.

-Sometimes, this error might also appear if the domain you send to doesn’t exist.
-In such a case, there will be no future attempts and you’ll need to look for other ways to contact a recipient.
+Sometimes, this error might also appear if the domain you send it to doesn’t exist.
+In such a case, there will be no future attempts, and you’ll need to look for other ways to contact a recipient.

 Any other errors can also occur during a transmission – for example, a connection may time out.
-In such a case, a server is likely to retry several times at a later time before it gives up.
+In such a case, a server is likely to retry several times later before it gives up.

 A message is too large

 If a message cannot be delivered due to its size, many ESPs will retry sending it over a specific time period – usually several days.
-If they still fail to deliver by that time, they’ll be permanently rejected.
+They’ll be permanently rejected if they still fail to deliver by that time.

 A limit is reached